puzzle/ansible-training/hugo/content/labs/04.1/_index.en.md

 ### Task 2

-1. Create a folder `inventory` and move your inventory `hosts` there.
+- Create a folder `inventory` and move your inventory `hosts` there.

-2. Configure ansible to use `/home/ansible/techlab/hosts` as the default inventory.
+- Configure ansible to use `/home/ansible/techlab/hosts` as the default inventory.
   Do this using a configuration file in the `/home/ansible/techlab/` directory.

-3. Run the playbook again without using the `-i` flag to see if the configuration works.
+- Run the playbook again without using the `-i` flag to see if the configuration works.

 ### Task 3

-1. Add intentionally errors to your plabook and have a look at the output.
+- Add intentionally errors to your plabook and have a look at the output.
 You should get a feeling for errormessages.

-2. add a wrong intendation.
+- add a wrong intendation.
 Remember that this is a common mistake!

-3. add a wrong parameter name
+- add a wrong parameter name

-4. remove the mistakes
+- remove the mistakes

-{{% notice tip %}}
-Remember `loop:` or the deprecated `with_items:`?
-{{% /notice %}}
+### Task 4

+- Crete a playbook `tempfolder.yml`
+- The playbook `tempfolder.yml`  should create a temporary folder `/root/tempfolder` on all servers in the group `db`
+- The folder has to have the sticky bit set, so that only owner of the content (or root) can delete the files
+- Run the playbook and then check if the sticky bit was set using an ad hoc command

 ## Solutions